6 Different Types of Termites

 They will eat anything that includes cellulose.
 As a result, your garden, house, tool shed, siding, and even most types of wood fences are vulnerable to infestation.

-Unlike other different types of termites species, this termite species is the only one that is not soil-dependent; this increases their impact and risk meter compared to all other termites on our list.
+Unlike other types of termite species, this is the only one that is not soil-dependent; this increases their impact and risk meter compared to all other termites on our list.

 Consider a termite that does not require soil to establish a colony.
 In other words, a colony could form within the planks of your hardwood bed frames while you are unaware.